All Episodes

 Couldn't figure out what was going on.

-I was delayed uh from meeting a friend.
+I was delayed from meeting a friend.

-And it turns out that during the middle of Tuesday's White House briefing, the Secret Service cleared the briefing room.
+And it turns out that during the middle of Tuesday's White House briefing, the Secret Service cleared the briefing room, a bomb threat, and they covered up the cameras.

 They keep a live feed going.

-So before they came in to inspect the room, they started either pushing the cameras down towards the floor, so that's all they could see, or covering them up.
+So before they came in to inspect the room, they started either pushing the cameras down towards the floor so that's all they could see or covering them up.

 And the press is outraged about it.